Medical Rehabilitation

 • Developing and implementing energy conservation techniques

-Inpatient medical rehabilitation can help patients:
+Inpatient medical rehab can help patients:

 • Manage lifestyle changes including diet, exercise and sexuality